DinoMan/Graphonomy/README.md

                         directory (will be searched recursively for png/jpg/jpeg files).
   --output_dir OUTPUT_DIR
                         A directory where to save the results.
 Will be created if doesn't exist.
-                        The output directory structure will follow the one in `IMAGES_PATH`.
+                        The output directory structure will follow the one in `IMAGES_PATH`, all subfolders will be created.
   --tta TTA
                         A list of scales for test-time augmentation.
                         Default: "1,0.75,0.5,1.25,1.5,1.75"
+  --save_extra_data
+                        Save parts' segmentation masks, colored segmentation masks and images with removed background.
+                        If not specified, only foreground probability masks will be saved.
 ```

 Example: